 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee frequently is required to sit and use hands to finger, handle, or feel.
 The employee is occasionally required to stand; walk; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
-The employee must frequently lift and/or move up to 25 pounds and occasionally lift and/or move up to 40 pounds.
-Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, and ability to adjust focus.
+The employee must frequently lift and/or move up to 25 pounds and occasionally lift and/or move up to 50 pounds.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.